 Boiler housing and sizing

-A biomass boiler may be bulky.
+A biomass boiler can be bulky.
 Biomass involves more equipment than a traditional oil or gas system.
 An outbuilding or disused oil tank and boiler house may be suitable.

 Boiler location needs to be optimal.
 This is critical to performance.
 Unsuitable siting may result in failure, eg due to furring up of pipework.

 Traditional buildings including historic churches commonly benefit from a background level of heating at 8-15 degrees C.

 The church is then raised to a pre-set temperature of between 16 – 19 deg C for services or other activities.

 However the system should be sized for temperatures up to at least 20 deg C. This may be required during very cold weather, as there will still be cold spots.

 Biomass boilers, like other boilers, require a flue.
 It needs to be carefully sited, and correctly lined.

-If there is not a suitable flue already present then planning permission may be required.
+If there isn’t a suitable flue already present then planning permission may be required.
 It is essential to check this with the Local Authority at feasibility stage.

 Bear in mind that the boiler flue may emit smoke when starting up, until it reaches a steady state.
 Therefore the flue should not, for example, be pointing towards someone else’s windows (or even near openable windows in the church itself).